 July 26, 9 a.m.
 ET

-Join us on July 26 to learn how Cambodia’s human rights defenders are now moving forward together to build stronger communities.
-We will hear from World Justice Challenge winner, Cambodia Bridges to Justice, and its partners the Cambodian Human Rights and Development Association, Legal Aid Cambodia, Community Legal Education Centre, and the Centre for Law and Transformative Change.
-Together they will share their insights of change and opportunity leaving listeners with a thought-provoking call to action to meaningfully invest in people-centered justice programming.
+On July 26, we learned how Cambodia’s human rights defenders are moving forward together to build stronger communities.
+We heard from World Justice Challenge winner, Cambodia Bridges to Justice, and its partners the Cambodian Human Rights and Development Association, Legal Aid Cambodia, Community Legal Education Centre, and the Centre for Law and Transformative Change.
+Together they shared their insights of change and opportunity, leaving listeners with a thought-provoking call to action to meaningfully invest in people-centered justice programming.

 August 10, 10 a.m.
 ET